modelica/www.modelica.org/content/events/modelica2025/_index.md

 <!-- Registration is now open at [Eventbrite](https://www.eventbrite.com/e/american-modelica-conference-2024-tickets-794519207337?aff=oddtdtcreator).
 Please register soon to make planning easy for us.
 Early Bird tickets will be available until August 10th.
 If you need a hotel for the conference, we recommend the Graduate Hotel on the UCONN campus in waking distance to the conferene venue.
 You can reserve a room for a discounted room rate through [**this link**](https://www.hilton.com/en/book/reservation/deeplink/?ctyhocn=BDLGSGU&corporateCode=3439604).
 Other hotels are available in the vicinity, but are in 10-15 minutes of driving distance from the conference.  -->

 <!-- Registration and accommodation recommendations are not yet available.  -->
 The conference registration will be offered at the following conditions.
-Details regarding registration and accommodation recommendations will be provided in due course.
+Details regarding registration will be provided in due course.

 | Registration | Valid | incl.
 Dinner | Early-Price | Price |
 |--------------|--------------|--------------|--------------|--------------|